AlSkylark/UK-Parliament-Senior-Home-Exercise-3rd-Attempt-/README.md

-#    Welcome to the Parliament's brand new HR Management System
+#    Welcome to the Parliament's HR Management System

-## More powered than ever!
+## Now with 10% more power!

 Following from the work in my last two attempts I've made some minor improvements and added a feature that I had no time to finish on the last attempt.